 Sociology (SOC)

 An introduction to the study of society, considering the fundamental concepts of sociology in each of three great areas: social structure, social processes, and social problems.
 Sociology deals with the way individuals, groups, and institutions are related to one another.
-This course meets the Social Science requirement in the Professional Studies Program.
-(School for Professional Studies Course).
+This course meets the Social Science requirement in the Professional Education Program.
+(Professional Education Course)

 An introduction to the study of society, considering the fundamental concepts of sociology in each of three great areas: social structure, social processes, and social problems.
 Sociology deals with the way individuals, groups, and institutions are related to one another.